university-bootcamp/coding-environment/mac-vagrant.md

 cd ~/Desktop/coding-environment
 ```

-Then type this command.
-It will need to download a large file, so it will take a few moments to complete:
+**Second**, you will need to run the command to turn on your virtual computer environment.

+> **Note**:  this command will require you to download a file that is hundreds of megabytes long.
+Make sure you are on a strong Internet connection before you run this command.

+Run the following command.

 ```
 vagrant up
 ```

+> ### IMPORTANT: Watch out for error messages at this step.
+>
-**NOTE:** If this comes back with an error message telling you to run `vagrant init` DO NOT DO THAT.
+> If this comes back with an error message telling you to run `vagrant init` DO NOT DO THAT.
 See this post [here](https://workspace.thefirehoseproject.com/comments/48) for details about how to fix this error message.

 ## Step 4: Log into your dev environment